xungirl/xungirl.github.io/content/about.md

 <h3>Xunxun · Zhang</h3>

 <p>I am a senior at the School of Information Management of Zhengzhou University.
-After learning C plus plus language in my freshman year, I decided to switch to coding.
-In my sophomore year, I self-studied Python and joined the school's Baidu <em>pp</em> AI Lab.
-In my junior year, I successively learned Java and full-stack development.
-Software development is my current direction.
-Now, I am an IELTS candidate and a supporter of the LGBTQ+ community.</p>
+I self-learn Python during the summer vacation of my freshman year.
+In  sophomore , joined the school's Baidu <em>pp</em> AI Lab and acquired machine learning and algorithm.
+Arrived junior,participated in CUMCM and MCM applying Machine Learning.Then,I had learned software development skills,like Vue.js,React etc.And did some front-end and data analysis projects.Now I hope to become a front-end engineer as soon as possible and make up for my shortcomings in mathematics.</p>

 <!-- 引入 Chart.js -->